-- 4.4.3 The FDE shall perform applicable procedures and contemporaneously record examinations performed and relevant observations in the notes.
-The results and accompanying notes should have sufficient detail to allow for an independent review and assessment of the conclusions by another FDE.
-The FDE shall include any relevant information, observations, equipment used, methods, evaluations, and conclusions, opinions, or interpretations. - 4.4.4 The FDE shall examine the submitted questioned impression(s) to determine if they were produced by a mechanical checkwriter.
-If not, discontinue the examination. - 4.4.5 The FDE shall examine the submitted evidence to determine if it is original or non-original.
+4.4.3 The FDE shall perform applicable procedures and contemporaneously record examinations performed and relevant observations in the notes.
+The results and accompanying notes should have sufficient detail to allow for an independent review and assessment of the opinion(s) and/or conclusion(s) by another FDE.
+The FDE shall include any relevant information, observations, equipment used, methods, evaluations, and conclusions, opinions, or interpretations.

+4.4.4 The FDE shall examine the submitted questioned impression(s) to determine if they were produced by a mechanical checkwriter.
+If not, discontinue these procedures and report accordingly.

+4.4.5 The FDE shall examine the submitted evidence to determine if it is original or non-original.